TOP

 Key insights

-Frustrations: Busy, overwhelmed, on a deadline, in need of help but lacking a quick way to find it.
+Frustrations: Busy, overwhelmed, and often on a deadline, parents need help but lack a quick way to find and compare relevant providers.
 The necessary information isn’t all in one place.

 From my research, a few critical insights emerged: